HBMY289/iotaBalanceMover/README.md

 ## What is it for?
 While the Iota Trinity wallet is easy to use it does not allow to specify which address you want to send from.
 The iotaBalanceMover lists all addresses of your seed and allows selecting a specific one to use as input for a transaction.
+This includes moving funds from spent addresses.

 ## How to use the tool